 Confit onions/shallots and garlic:

-- 2 bulbs garlic, peeled and separated into cloves
+- 1 or even 2 bulbs garlic, peeled and separated into cloves

 - a few sprigs fresh thyme or rosemary